AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Empirical Results

 \section{Empirical Results}

-Building on the definition and measurements of AI self-preference bias introduced in Section~\ref{section: methodology}, we empirically evaluate the extent to which LLMs favor their own generated content over that produced by humans or alternative LLMs.
+Building on the definition and measurements of AI self-preference bias introduced in \autoref{section: methodology}, we empirically evaluate the extent to which LLMs favor their own generated content over that produced by humans or alternative LLMs.
 We begin by analyzing the LLM-vs-Human self-preference, followed by the LLM-vs-LLM self-preference.
-For each form of bias, we present results using two complementary approaches: (i) direct measurement based on statistical parity and equal opportunity, and (ii) conditional logistic regression analysis that controls for content quality.
+For each form of bias, we present results based on the two fairness metrics (statistical parity and equal opportunity) to provide complementary perspectives on self-preferencing behavior.